Skip to main content

 Apache Camel - introduction

-The Genesis low-code platform supports the use of Apache Camel in order to integrate with external systems, using its plethora of components.
+The Genesis Platform supports the use of Apache Camel in order to integrate with external systems, using its plethora of components.

 Apache Camel - testing